wisniewskikr/chrisblog-it-java-springboot/others/services/fe-thymeleaf-be-springboot-db-sql-mysql/README.md

 1. In a command line tool check list of all Docker containers with `docker ps -a`
 1. In a command line tool check list of active Docker containers with `docker ps`
 1. In a command line tool check list of Docker nerworks with `docker network ls`
-1. In a command line tool check BE container logs with `docker logs fe-thymeleaf-be-springboot-db-sql-mysql_be-container`
+1. In a command line tool check BE container logs with `docker logs be-container`
-1. In a command line tool check FE container logs with `docker logs fe-thymeleaf-be-springboot-db-sql-mysql_fe-container`
+1. In a command line tool check FE container logs with `docker logs fe-container`